AUSTRALIAN RESEARCH INSTITUTE FOR WOMEN'S LEADERSHIP

 Throughout 2014, we are sharing the 8 major themes that emerged across those 100 interviews and powerful insights and quotes from those women to support our findings.

-“We need solid minds doing this they are good at even if it means flexibility.
+“We need solid minds doing this they are good at.
 I would rather a super competent person flexibly or part-time than a missing out on that person for second best.
 If your goal is to have the best person be willing to look at different things to get that person.”

 Expectations and Aspirations